gaurav262000/chat-app/README.md

-# chat-app
+# doctor appointment
-social media app using jsp servlet and javascript
+ app using jsp servlet and javascript